priyalviroja/security-paradox/src/epiphanies/the-cost-of-certainty.md

 This is uncomfortable.
 It requires leaders to sit with uncertainty, to accept risk, to plan for failure.

-But here's what keeps me up at night: **What if the demand for certainty is what makes us vulnerable?**
+But here's the uncomfortable question: **What if the demand for certainty is what makes us vulnerable?**

 What if the very act of promising safety prevents us from building resilience?
 What if the dashboards that show "100% secure" are the reason we're not?